-In 2004, New Mexico's Used Car Lemon Law went into effect.
+On January 1, 2004, New Mexico's Used Car Lemon Law went into effect.
 This law requires used car dealers to provide a statutory warranty for every vehicle that drives off their lot―they are no longer allowed to sell a used car "as is."

 The warranty must last at least 500 miles or 15 days, whichever comes first.
 New cars in New Mexico have their own Lemon Law.

 "Curbing" is the illegal practice of unlicensed dealers selling cars by posing as private sellers.
 Selling your personal car or cars is perfectly legal, which is why you can put a "for sale" sign in the vehicle's window or place a classified ad to sell it, and park it by the curb to show it off.
 "Curbstoners" do this too―but as their profit-making business.

 This is illegal.
 A "curbstoner" poses as someone just trying to sell the old college car, when in fact they are peddling a full inventory of vehicles.
 When you see several cars by the side of the road with "for sale" signs in the window, you might be seeing the work of a curbstoner.